supposedly/nutshell/README.md

 `?  <hex color> <optional separator> <hex color> [<n_states>]`.

 `@COLORS` colors will always take precedence over the gradient, except when the cellstate in `@COLORS` has an \*asterisk before it.

+**Additionally:** If you have a Golly ruletable with its own `@ICONS` and do not wish to convert it to the Nutshell format manually, there is a tool `nutshell-ca icon convert <ruletable filepath> <outdir>` which can do it for you.